aws-samples/ecs-service-connect-yelb-sample-app/service-connect-blog-post.md

 ### Step 2.
 Generate Traffic for Internal Load Balancer

 Now that we have our sample application and all required infrastructure deployed, we are ready to generate some traffic using the application endpoint.
-To do this, we created a simple `generate-traffic.sh` script for you to use.
+To do this, we created a simple `./scripts/generate-traffic.sh` script for you to use.
 This script takes one optional argument `AWS_DEFAULT_REGION` where you can specify the you opted to deploy your CloudFormation template in the previous step.

 To use the provided `generate-traffic.sh` script with the optional argument enabled for us-east-2, you would use the following command: